 Parameter Description General Settings Interface A physical or virtual WAN interface to which the new connection will be assigned.
 Connection name A name for the connection for easier identification.
 Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
 NAT For the PPPoE Dual Stack type only.
-If the switch is moved to the right, the network address translation function is enabled.
+If the switch is moved to the right, the network address translation function for IPv4 is enabled.
 Do not disable the function unless your ISP requires this.

-Parameter Description Firewall If the switch is moved to the right, protection against external connections for the LAN devices is enabled (for example, against attempts to get information about the LAN devices or to hack a device from the LAN).
+Parameter Description NATv6 If the switch is moved to the right, the network address translation function for IPv6 is enabled.
+Do not disable the function unless your ISP requires this.
+Firewall If the switch is moved to the right, protection against external connections for the LAN devices is enabled (for example, against attempts to get information about the LAN devices or to hack a device from the LAN).
 For security reasons, it is recommended not to disable this function.
 Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.
 RIP Move the switch to the right to allow using RIP for this connection.
 Isolate connection If the switch is moved to the right, the router uses an alternate routing table for this connection.
 Enable this function only when your ISP requires this.